noahd223/keystroke-auth/RENDER_DEPLOYMENT.md

 The following files have been created/modified for Render deployment:

 ### Backend Configuration:
-- `back-end/requirements.txt` - Updated with CPU-only PyTorch and gunicorn
+- `back-end/requirements.txt` - Updated with latest PyTorch and gunicorn
+- `back-end/requirements-flexible.txt` - Alternative with flexible versions
 - `back-end/collection.py` - Updated with environment variables and health check
 - `back-end/render.yaml` - Render service configuration (optional)